-So I pretended that’s what the weather was like outside while I sat at the kitchen table, enjoying my lasagna soup and watching the dogs play in the yard.
+So I’ll pretend that’s what the weather was like outside while I sit at the kitchen table, enjoying my lasagna soup and watching the dogs play in the yard.

-As for the soup itself – it really does taste like lasagna!
+And as for the soup itself, it really does taste like lasagna!

 With just the two of us here, we were able to snack on this soup for a few days – and it was awesome.

 Looking forward to making this one again when the weather really does cool down!